 Look over the other options: SiteLock, Site Backup Pro and Domain Whois Privacy and think about if you might want them or not.
 I recommend you get the Whois Privacy.
 If you don't, people will be able to find out where you live.
 Get the privacy.
 You will be glad you did.

 In the “Package information” section, choose an “Account Plan” that tells how long, you'd like to have your website hosted by Bluehost.

 Note.
-The webhosting fee will be your biggest investment in your website.
-After you pay this, 99% of everything else you need to build your website is free because of wordpress plugins (see more about them below).
+The Webhosting fee will be the biggest investment in your website.
+After you pay this, 99% of everything else you need to build your website is free because of WordPress plugins are usually free (see more about them below).

 Below all this, you will enter your credit card info in the Billing Information section and click “Next”